autovance/fee-api/README.md

 This small stand alone api built on restify can be run for free on heroku or a similar service, and uses node.js (/ io.js) to run.
 Dead simple to deploy, the service recieves charge notifications from stripe and stores the fee's associated with those charges in a redis store.
 It then collects them on a weekly schedule and sends them formatted as an email.

+**Requirements:**
+ * A Sendgrid account - this is what we use to send the emails within the application.
+You'll need to provide the account name and key so the app can send emails on it's own.
+ * A stripe account, and knowledge of how to set up webhooks, as well as access to your api keys.
+ * _for the auto-deply only: A heroku account_

-Here's how to set it up (i'll be using heroku as the example service):
+Here's how to set it up (I'll be using heroku as the example service):

 __Press the button up above for a super easy setup.
 The only steps you need to take is #5 & #6__